 Prudhoe Community Partnership has announced an ambitious scheme to redevelop the East Centre on Front Street as a purpose built hub for young people in Prudhoe.
-Click the video above for a ‘fly through’ of what the new facilities could look like
+Click on the video above for a ‘fly through’ of what the facilities in the new building might look like.

 PCP has consulted young people involved with Prudhoe Youth Project and other youth groups in the town and has commissioned the local firm of Newton Architects to produce an initial design for public consultation.

 The plans were endorsed by a public consultation in January which showed 76% support for a new building and similar support for the new design.
 But note all the layouts and rooms uses will continue to evolve.